ggozad/mnemonic.js/README.md

 ## How do I use it?

-In code, to generate a 96-bit password, i.e. 9 words generated from 3 random 32-bit unsigned integers,
+Generate for example a 96-bit password, i.e. 9 words or 3 random 32-bit unsigned integers,

 ```javascript